PUBLISHED ON: November 26, 2020

 The term "Separation Pay" is also synonymous with "Retrenchment Pay" and "Redundancy Pay".

-Who is entitled to Separation Pay?
+Who are entitled to Separation Pay?

 An employee is entitled to Separation Pay when the employment is terminated due to an Authorized cause.
 The payment of Separation Pay is in addition to other pending or due payments to him such as pro-rated 13th Month Pay, unpaid salary, remaining Service Incentive Leaves (SIL) among others.